There are currently no active references in this article.

 Among the most widely cultivated representatives of the section is A. davidii.
 Numerous selections of it have been named, of which the oldest and most common are more accurately assigned to cultivar Groups, those of the George Forrest Group and the Ernest Wilson Group.
 Further wild gatherings of plants fitting the Ernest Wilson Group would however be most welcome, in order to further establish the extent of the geographical variation found within (or without) the species in the northern part of its range.
 The same applies to its subspecies grosseri, which appears close to the more recently introduced A. metcalfii in some of its characters.
 A. forrestii has also produced some exceptional red fruited forms, which in mid-summer appear as spectacular as any cultivated tree at that time.

 Within the section are a number of selections of debated origin and parentage.
 Several of these, where there is reasonable doubt regarding the identity of one or both of the parents, have here been treated as distinct and not attributed to any named taxa.
-These include cultivars listed elsewhere under A. davidii (e.g. 'Serpentine', 'Cascade', 'Mindavi') and some likewise treated as A. × conspicuum (e.g 'Silver Cardinal', 'Silver Ghost').
+These include cultivars listed elsewhere under A. davidii (for example, 'Serpentine', 'Cascade', 'Mindavi') and some likewise treated as A. × conspicuum (for example, 'Silver Cardinal', 'Silver Ghost').

 Section Macrophylla Pojarkova ex Momotani